PixarV/terraform-provider-r4/docs/resources/paas_service.md

 ~> **Note** All the parameters in the `user` block are editable.

-The `user` block has the following structure:
+The `user` block structure is described below.

-* `host` - (Optional) The hostname or IP address.
-The value must be 1 to 60 characters long.
+The following arguments are required:

 * `name` - (Required) The MySQL user name.
 * `password` - (Required) The MySQL user password.
 The value must not contain `'`, `"`, `` ` `` and `\`.

+The following arguments are optional:

+* `host` - (Optional) The hostname or IP address.
+The value must be 1 to 60 characters long.

 ## PostgreSQL Argument Reference

-In addition to the common arguments for all services [described above](#argument-reference), the `pgsql` block can contain the following arguments:
+In addition to the common arguments for all services [described above](#argument-reference), the `pgsql` block can contain arguments described below.

+The following arguments are required:

+* `version` - (Required) The version to install.
+The list of supported versions is available in the [user documentation][pgsql-version].

+The following arguments are optional:

 * `autovacuum` - (Optional) Indicates whether the server must run the autovacuum launcher daemon.
     * _Valid values:_ `ON`, `OFF`